huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_peering_accepter.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the vpc peering connection accepter.
+* `region` - (Optional, String, ForceNew) The region in which to create the vpc peering connection accepter.
 If omitted, the provider-level region will be used.
 Changing this creates a new VPC peering connection accepter resource.

-* `vpc_peering_connection_id` (Required) - The VPC Peering Connection ID to manage.
+* `vpc_peering_connection_id` (Required, String, ForceNew) - The VPC Peering Connection ID to manage.
 Changing this creates a new VPC peering connection accepter.

-* `accept` (Optional)- Whether or not to accept the peering request.
+* `accept` (Optional, Bool)- Whether or not to accept the peering request.
 Defaults to `false`.

 ## Removing huaweicloud\_vpc\_peering\_connection\_accepter from your configuration